schloerke/bitcointools/README.txt

 Half-baked utility that reads a wallet.dat and writes out a new wallet.dat.

 Only half-baked because to be really useful I'd have to write serialize routines to re-pack data after modifying it...

+----- jsonToCSV.py -----
+Read JSON list-of-objects from standard input, writes CSV file to standard output.
+Useful for converting bitcoind's listtransactions output to CSV that can be imported into a spreadsheet.